XanderK555/Housing-Affordability-in-US-Metro-Areas/README.md

 ## Overview

 This project explores housing data in the top 100 metro areas in the U.S. to analyze changes in housing affordability over time.
-Key metrics include real estate market trends, population growth, and per capita income.
+Key metrics include housing market trends, population growth, and per-capita income.
 By examining these factors, we provide insights into how economic and demographic shifts have influenced the housing market.

 ## Objective